merlinmann/wisdom/wisdom.md

 - If I were to pitch somebody on my favorite bit I’ve picked up from mindfulness, I’d suggest starting to frequently notice how you feel about how you feel.
 - Related: if you don't think you sometimes have _big_ feelings about how you feel, please permit me to gently recommend your looking into mindfulness.
 - Get a thin, lightweight rain jacket.
 Roll it up into a tight and tiny little burrito, secure it with a couple silicon/rubber bands, and just leave it in your backpack.
 Because no matter how much it's not raining right now, chances are it will rain again someday.
-- Related: responsible project management is the art of calmly preparing for things that aren't happening right now.
+- Unrelated: responsible project management is the art of calmly preparing for things that aren't happening right now.
 A manic dash to survive something that's already happening (and which you probably should have anticipated) is not generally regarded as a skillful application of the art.
-- Relatedly related: the use of a rain umbrella should require roughly the same formal testing and certification as an automobile license.
+- Relatedly unrelated: the use of a rain umbrella should require roughly the same formal testing and certification as an automobile license.
 If you are in public and using an umbrella irresponsibly, you should lose your privileges.
 It is not your personal weather sword, and it makes you just *so* much broader and pointier than you realize.
 Maybe just get a rain jacket.
 - If you can't be a good example, at least try to become an interesting cautionary tale.

 ----